Tips for Executing a Low Stress Local Move

 Moving is something all of us will have to do at some point in our lives.
 But did you know that this activity is considered to be the third most stressful life event, according to the Employee Relocation Council?
 There are a few aspects of moving that have earned it a top 3 spot, and you can remedy almost all of them before they affect your health.

-Lack of preparation is the main cause of moving stress.
-Whether you've chosen the wrong Realtor, put off packing until the last minute or didn’t read lease agreement terms because you were in a hurry, not planning can actually cause you stress long after you've moved into your new home.
+Mistakes caused by lack of preparation is the main cause of moving stress.
+Whether you've chosen the wrong Realtor, put off packing until the last minute, or didn’t read lease agreement terms because you were in a hurry, not planning can actually cause you stress long after you've moved into your new home.

 Before You Start Packing

-Some of the above services, such as internet, may require a little bit more attention.
-Moving is a great time to reassess your monthly costs, and even if you're moving within your city, you may not be able to get service with the same internet provider that you have been.
-And so comparison shopping to see if you can get a better deal on your service is something you can definitely do before you even start packing.
+Moving is a great time to reassess your monthly costs, and even if you're moving within your city, you may not be able to get service with the same cable, internet, or utility companies that you have been using.
+This is the time to do comparison shopping to see if you can get a better deal on your services, and it's something you can definitely do before you even start packing.

 Another thing you can do while online and before you move is to research things you will need once your move is complete, such as physicians and auto repair shops.
 While this may not seem important when nothing has occurred, it could mean time and money saved in the event you encounter engine or a health emergency soon after you've settled.

-Changing your address with government and state authorities is another important aspect of your move that you can schedule weeks before packing begins.
+Forwarding your mail and submitting a changing of address form is another important aspect of your move that you can schedule weeks before packing begins.
 While you can change your address with the post office, be aware that this may only notify them to send your mail to your new address for a temporary period, and that you will likely have to contact those you receive mail from directly to successfully change your address.

 To ensure that you can put out any potential fires while you're in transit, have a file folder you can carry with you that contains all of the information related to your move.
 You may need to produce certain documents to confirm the rental of the moving truck and the cost to move you.
-If you have a cell phone, ensure you have all the phone numbers you think you will need, including that of the moving company and friends or family that may be helping you.
+Make sure you have all the phone numbers you think you will need, including that of the moving company and friends or family that may be helping you.

 Once Packing Has Begun